khushi-411/khushi-411.github.io/_posts/2024-05-20-performance_considerations.md

 ---

 ### **Introduction**
-To achieve high-performance computing, we need to manage parallel code alongside the given hardware resources.
-In this part of the blog post, we'll read about the off-chip memory architecture and discuss memory coalescing, memory latency hiding, and thread coalescing (this depends on the different aspects of the architecture).
+The aim of the blog posts is to explain how to achieve high-performance computing.
+We need to manage parallel code alongside the given hardware resources.
+We'll read about the off-chip memory architecture and discuss memory coalescing, memory latency hiding, and thread coalescing (which depends on the different aspects of the architecture).
 Lastly, we'll study the common checklist of optimization techniques for different types of parallel patterns.